 Then I thought of the cash I had withdrawn from the bank.
 It suddenly seemed loathsome sitting in my wallet, as if it had been stolen, as if it did not belong to me.
 I gave her money for a uniform.
 Then I gave her more for toiletries and cab fare to pick up her uniform.
 God, please let Antoinette be the one who escapes, who makes it to the finish line.
 Give her the support she needs at each step of her perilous journey to adulthood.
 Amen.

-I didn’t talk with him long enough even to ask his name, but after I handed him a “care package,” he screwed up his face and announced, “I’m not eatin’ that!”
-The next day, I replaced the packages’ peanut butter crackers with sausage meat-sticks.
+I didn’t talk with him long enough even to ask his name, but after I handed him a “care package” with water and peanut butter crackers, he screwed up his face and announced, “I’m not eatin’ that!”
+The next day, I replaced the crackers with sausage meat-sticks.

 I walked past Jane in the morning and Lorita in the afternoon on the same day.
 I knew their names and I knew neither one had a chance of ever being employed.
 But I looked straight ahead and kept walking.
 Why?
 Because I fell for the trap the Enemy set for me: I suddenly had doubts that what I would give them would be enough.